tearust/tapp-tutor/code_walkthrough.md

 ```

 ## Query the state
-Accounting information are stored in the state.
-For example, when querying the balance of my tapp account.
+Accounting information is stored in the state (e.g. when querying the balance of a user's TApp account.)

-Query the state can return without waiting in conveyor queue.
-But the communication is still async, so additional queries for result is needed which is not shown in the diagram.
-You can see the detail additional queries at [[party-fe#Workflow]].
+Querying the state can return the result without having to wait in conveyor queue.
+But the communication is still async, so additional queries for more results are still needed which is not shown in the diagram.
+You can see the details on additional queries at [[party-fe#Workflow]].

-Note: This is a brief diagram, the real communication is more complicated than this.
+Note: This is a brief diagram.
+The real communication is more complicated than this.
 ```mermaid
 sequenceDiagram
 	participant A as Front end